-Commissions.
 Every financial adviser is compensated to do their job.
-One way that many financial professionals are compensated is in the form of a commission and annuities are one type of investments that pay a commission.
+One way that many financial professionals are compensated is in the form of a commission and annuities are one type of investment that pays a commission.
 This can be seen as a conflict of interest for many investors so it is important to trust your finances with a licensed professional who is acting in a fiduciary capacity, which means they are acting in your best interest.
 You can reference https://brokercheck.finra.org to verify your financial adviser’s credentials.

 This commentary on this website reflects the personal opinions, viewpoints and analyses of the Financial Strategies Group, Inc employees providing such comments, and should not be regarded as a description of advisory services provided by Financial Strategies Group, Inc or performance returns of any Financial Strategies Group, Inc Investments client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing on this website constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 Financial Strategies Group, Inc manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.